Dates & Deadlines

 - Special education 7–12 certificate (accepting applications for all terms)

-The deadline for rolling admission programs is two weeks prior to the semester start, but applying sooner is recommended.
+The deadline for rolling admission programs is six weeks prior to the semester start, but applying sooner is recommended.
 Semester start dates can be found in the Academic Calendar.
 Keep in mind that transcripts and recommendations can often take weeks to arrive at our office, and the department needs time to review your file with their admission committee.

 Note: If you are applying to a program with rolling admission and are seeking financial aid opportunities such as graduate assistantships, the diversity fellowship, or the NEA residency grant, your admission application must be completed by Feb.
 15.